vallesmariner/Oswald/README.md

 # Oswald
 Oswald photo recreation.

   This is open source, free, go have fun.
-I made the Oswald 3d model, skin and rigged skeleton.
+I made the Oswald 3d model, skin and rigged skeleton, so no one could request this be taken down via copyright claims.
 I tried to recreate the Lee Harvey Oswald scene.

   I removed the reference photos for the human male that belong to illustratedmale.com